-The pharmacy had the equipment to be able to comply with the EU Falsified Medicines Directive but it was not yet being used.
+The pharmacy had the equipment to be able to comply with the EU Falsified Medicines Directive but it was not yet being fully used.
 Team members had undertaken some training on how the system worked.
-The pharmacist said that the pharmacy was due to start using the equipment in the near future.
+The pharmacist said that the pharmacy had been using the equipment but this had been put on hold temporarily, but they would start using it again in the near future.

-Principle 5 - Equipment and facilities ✓ Standards met
+Principle 5 - Equipment and facilities Standards met